 What Is The Rhinoplasty Procedure?

-Rhinoplasty, commonly known as a ‘nose job’ in Singapore refers to plastic surgery to the nose to change its shape, size and improve function.
-During this procedure, various deformities in the nose area can be corrected using various plastic surgery techniques.
+Rhinoplasty, commonly known as a ‘nose job’ in Singapore refers to cosmetic surgery to the nose to change its shape, size and improve function.
+During this procedure, various deformities in the nose area can be corrected using various cosmetic surgery techniques.

 Who needs a nose surgery?

 - difficulty breathing due to various functional problems of the nose (nasal obstruction)

 - Nasal septum deviation (when the thin wall between your nasal passages in the nose is displaced to one side)

 - flat/shallow nasal dorsum (flat/shallow nose bridge)